waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 $$
 This will not enable us to reuse the $p(w\vert c)$ expression that we derived, breaking the equality in Equation (1).

-Assumption (3) seems least objectionable, but people might hope that discourse or meaning vector of a sentence is a mixture of Gaussian (multimodal).
-This will also have a ripple effect on how we can analytically solve for the expectation of $p(c \vert w)$.
+Assumption (3) dictates a Gaussian random walk model, which seems least objectionable.
+The discussion of this assumption is left for future posts.

 So what does Theorem 1 really provide for us?
 Well, it obviously leads to Theorem 2, word embeddings under these assumptions are additive combination of senses.
 Also, learning matrix $A​$ can find a semantic meaning for $u​$, the averaged context vectors.
 Arora et al. described an algorithm that is referenced from Reisinger and Mooney (2010)[^7]: compute $c\_1, ..., c\_m​$, for a word $w​$ appears in $m​$ contexts.
 Cluster these vectors and average them.
 The cluster center originally are not near meaningful words that suggest the sense this cluster tries to represent, but by applying $A​$ to the cluster center, we obtain meaningful nearest words again: